La Rinconada, Peru: Climate

-High in the Andes, La Rinconada has an alpine tundra climate (ET, according to the Köppen climate classification), with no month having mean temperatures even close to the 10 C threshold that would permit tree growth and a subtropical highland classification for the city.
-Far above the tree line, La Rinconada is unique in its high elevation and population, with the highest city of comparable population (Nagqu) being over 500 m closer to sea level.
+High in the Andes, La Rinconada has a tundra climate (ET, according to the Köppen climate classification), with no month having a mean temperature of 10 C that would permit tree growth in the city.
+Above the tree line, La Rinconada is unique in its high elevation and population, with the highest city of comparable population (Nagqu) being over 500 m closer to sea level.
+Precipitation at La Rinconada is also heavily concentrated in the Southern Hemisphere summer.

 Owing to the extreme elevation of the town, climatic conditions more closely resemble those of the west coast of Greenland than somewhere only 14° from the equator.
 The town has rainy summers and dry winters with a large diurnal variation seeing cool to cold days and freezing night time temperatures throughout the year, with snowfalls common.
 The average annual temperature in La Rinconada is 1.3 °C and the average annual precipitation is 707 mm.